 When does a child become an adult?
 While you might get a different answer depending on who you ask, the law is very clear.
-Forty-seven states and the District of Columbia set the age of majority at eighteen years of age.
+Most states and the District of Columbia set the age of majority at 18 years of age.
 That's when a minor becomes an adult and assumes the full rights available to them under the law.

 It's important to understand the significance of becoming an adult, however.
 While restrictions on minors' ability to gamble, buy cigarettes, and manage their own property or money might seem burdensome, these restrictions are designed to protect minors.
-Those protections and benefits cease on becoming an adult.
-An eighteen year old is bound to honor contracts entered into and can be charged with crimes as an adult.
+Those protections and benefits cease upon becoming an adult.
+An 18-year-old is bound to honor contracts they sign and can be charged with crimes as an adult.

-Most legal obligations on parents (such as paying child support) cease on a child reaching eighteen years of age too.
-Here’s quick summary of legal age laws in the District of Columbia and some specific notes on what minors can't do without a parent or guardian.
+Continue reading for a quick summary of legal age laws in the District of Columbia and some specific notes on what minors can't do without a parent or guardian.

 D.C.
 Legal Ages Laws

-The age of majority in the District of Columbia is eighteen years.
+The age of majority in the District of Columbia is 18.
 Attaining adulthood removes many of the age restrictions in place under D.C. law.
-Minors need a representative to file a lawsuit, cannot gamble, face restrictions on accessing winnings from a lottery prize, cannot marry without parental consent.
+Minors need a representative to file a lawsuit, cannot gamble, face restrictions on accessing winnings from a lottery prize, and cannot marry without parental consent.
 All of these disappear on turning 18.
 However, it's important to note that someone under the age of 21 cannot purchase or possess cigarettes or tobacco products.

 The law also restricts what kind of jobs and what kind of hours minors can work.
-These disappear at the age of eighteen too, even if you're still in school.
-For parents, child support obligations generally cease once a child reaches the age of majority.
-Reaching adulthood can serve as a trigger for other rights and obligations as well.
+These also disappear at the age of 18, even if you're still in school.
+The chart below outlines the basics of legal age laws in the District of Columbia.

 Related Resources for Legal Ages Laws